uyencfi/TurboHash/Readme.md

 mount your Pmem device to `/mnt/pmem` directory with DAX mode.
 For example, `sudo mount -o dax /dev/pmem0 /mnt/pmem`

+Note to self: Our NVM mounting point is /pmemfs0

 install gflags to run test benchmark

 ```